You don't have to pay your student loans if you don't want to (2025 update)

 But I will not at any point miss out on traveling, stick with a high-paying job I hate, or opt for PC instead of Mac to accommodate student loan debt.

 You might prioritize eliminating debt and avoiding interest.
 You might value a perfect credit score for the power to finance your future home, business, child’s education or boat.
-You might not want to prove your income to Navient every year.
+You might not want to prove your income to Aidvantage every year.
 You might feel duty-bound to return the favor the government paid your younger self.

 Or maybe your biggest priority is to not have roommates when you’re 45.